 Scope & Boundary

 The report is fairly comprehensive in all the aspects, and contains a host of sections (not directly related) on various topics.
-The message tata-350x196from the MD, Anil Sardana, is also rather succinct, with a commitment of generating 26,000 MW by 2020, of which 20-25 percent will be from non-GHG emitting resources.
+The message from the MD, Anil Sardana, is also rather succinct, with a commitment of generating 26,000 MW by 2020, of which 20-25 percent will be from non-GHG emitting resources.
 This is for the first time that Tata Power has included CGPL, MPL and IEL into the report, thereby, increasing the scope.
 Yet, considering that the company has 12 subsidiaries and various other JVs, there is still a long road that needs to be traversed.
 The report also encompasses the CSR aspect as well, talking about the various initiatives the company has taken on this front.
 Towards the beginning, there is a survey that had been conducted by the company, and which lists out the priorities according to the top management on the same

 Materiality Issues